 Another way to get more Vitamin B12 is with Nutritional Yeast.
 It is a good source of B Vitamins, including Vitamin B12.
 Nutritional Yeast has a nutty, cheese-like flavor that can be used as a cheese substitute in recipes.
 Nutritional Yeast is inactivated so you don’t have to worry about getting yeast overgrowth or infection.

-Since we follow a Paleo/AIP diet & are dairy free, we don’t eat cheese.
+Since we follow a Paleo/AIP diet & are dairy-free, we don’t eat cheese.
 Nutritional Yeast is a great substitute for the “cheesy” flavor.
-We sprinkle it on my Italian Spaghetti Squash & Meat Sauce, in soups & stews, anywhere you want to add a cheesy flavor without the dairy.
+Sprinkle & in soups & stews or anywhere you want to add a cheesy flavor without the dairy.
 Plus you get lots of good Vitamin B12 to boot!

 *NO information on this site should be used to diagnose, treat, prevent or cure any disease or condition.